Severe heatwave warning – Read more about care recommendations

 The CHAP assists with gathering important insights into an individual’s current health, ensures regular screening takes place and allows GPs to gather an individuals health baseline.

-CHAP: Part 1 is filled in by the individual and the people who know them best and can speak to their health over the past year.
+Part 1 is filled in by the individual and the people who know them best and can speak to their health over the past year.

-CHAP: Part 2 is completed by the Practice Nurse and individual’s regular GP.
+Part 2 is completed by the Practice Nurse and individual’s regular GP.

 Support for completing the CHAP

-Project GROW provides specialised training for both primary care and disability support providers.
+Project GROW also provides specialised training for primary care and disability support providers.
 This training equips professionals to fully understand and effectively execute their role in the assessment process, facilitate clear communication and implement adjustments that support everyone to have a good appointment.